© 2025 SDPB

 The goals of the roundup have remained essentially the same over the years but in the modern era - since 1965 - the buffalo are sold at auction.
 The modern roundup has also become a major Black Hills tourist attraction, annually drawing ten thousand people or more.

 Park staff and wildlife management professionals manage and lead the roundup but volunteer riders still play an important role in the event, just as they did in the 1930s.
-This video from 1991 shows volunteer and guest riders - including then-governor George S. Mickelson.
+The video below is from 1991 and shows volunteer and guest riders - including then-governor George S. Mickelson.

 The Custer State Park buffalo herd was certified brucellosis-free in 1966 but testing and vaccinations continue.